-where we assume that the generation of both $\myx[t]$ and $\myz[t]$ depend on $\myx[1:t-1]$.
-In addition, the generation of $\myx[t]$ also depends on $\myz[t]$ and the generation of $\myz[t]$ also depends on $\myu[t]$.
-Naturally, in order to accumulate the information of all past outputs $\myx[1:t-1]$, one can use a recurrent neural network.
-In practice, the past information is accumulated in the internal state variable of the RNN, namely $\myh[t]$, computed recurrently at every frame $t$.
-Among the many possible implementations, we consider two in this example: In the first implementation, illustrated in Figure~\ref{fig:DVAE_example}~(middle), one single RNN internal state variable $\myh[t]$ is used to generate both $\myx[t]$ and $\myz[t]$, while in the second implementation, illustrated in Figure~\ref{fig:DVAE_example}~(right), two different internal state variables, $\myh[t]$ and $\myk[t]$, are used to generate $\myx[t]$ and $\myz[t]$ separately.
+Here, we assume that the generation of both $\myx[t]$ and $\myz[t]$ depends on $\myx[1:t-1]$.
+In addition, the generation of $\myx[t]$ also depends on $\myz[t]$ and that of $\myz[t]$ also depends on $\myu[t]$.
+To accumulate the information of all past outputs $\myx[1:t-1]$, one can use an RNN.
+In practice, the past information is accumulated in the internal state variable of the RNN, namely $\myh[t]$, computed recurrently at each frame $t$.
+Among the many possible implementations, we consider two in this example: in the first implementation, illustrated in Figure~\ref{fig:DVAE_example}~(middle), a single RNN internal state variable $\myh[t]$ is used to generate both $\myx[t]$ and $\myz[t]$, while in the second implementation, illustrated in Figure~\ref{fig:DVAE_example}~(right), two different internal state variables, $\myh[t]$ and $\myk[t]$, are used to generate $\myx[t]$ and $\myz[t]$ separately.